OUR AWARDS

 Bathrooms are one of the areas in a home where electrical safety is of utmost importance due to the presence of water and moisture.
 Here are some safety measures that are taken for bathroom electrical:

-- GFCI Outlets: Ground Fault Circuit Interrupter (GFCI) outlets are designed to shut off the power in case of a ground fault or electrical current leakage.
+Ground Fault Circuit Interrupter (GFCI) outlets are designed to shut off the power in case of a ground fault or electrical current leakage.
 All bathroom outlets must be GFCI protected to prevent electric shock in wet conditions.

-- Electrical Code Compliance: All electrical installations in the bathroom must comply with local electrical codes, which specify the type of wiring, grounding, and insulation required for bathroom electrical installations.
+All electrical installations in the bathroom must comply with local electrical codes, which specify the type of wiring, grounding, and insulation required for bathroom electrical installations.

-- Proper Placement: Electrical fixtures such as switches, outlets, and light fixtures should be placed safely from water sources and away from shower or bath areas.
+Electrical fixtures such as switches, outlets, and light fixtures should be placed safely from water sources and away from shower or bath areas.

-- Waterproofing: All electrical fixtures installed in the bathroom must be waterproof or rated for use in wet areas.
+All electrical fixtures installed in the bathroom must be waterproof or rated for use in wet areas.

-- Regular Inspection: Regular inspection and maintenance of bathroom electrical installations are essential to identify and fix potential electrical hazards.
+Regular inspection and maintenance of bathroom electrical installations are essential to identify and fix potential electrical hazards.

 Following these safety measures can minimize the risk of electric shock and other electrical hazards in the bathroom.
 Hiring a qualified electrician to install or repair any electrical fixtures in the bathroom is recommended to ensure proper installation and compliance with local electrical codes.